wJoenn/louisramosdev/content/blogs/frontend-webdev-from-beginner-to-developer.md

 ### A detailed roadmap on every steps required to become a ready for production Frontend Developer.

-Over the past few months I've met a lot of developers that wanted to either learn Frontend development from scratch, or switch over from Backend, but wasn't sure where to start and what they should expect to learn along the way.<br />
+Over the past few months I've met a lot of people that wanted to either learn Frontend development from scratch, or switch over from Backend, but wasn't sure where to start and what they should expect to learn along the way.<br />
-I talk to some of those people and ended up building a roadmap that would go over this through my discussions with them and I'd like to share it to a broader audience now.
+I talked to some of those about it and ended up building a roadmap that would go over this topic through my discussions with them and I'd like to share it to a broader audience now.

 In this article I'll go over what is, in my opinion of course, the best roadmap to follow to learn about everything there is to learn concerning Frontend Web Development from the most basic tool to the most complex.